 In most cases, mortgage lenders are willing to look past certain types and amounts of debts.
 However, when it comes to tax liabilities, things can get complicated in a hurry.
 If you’re behind on your federal income taxes, the IRS might place a lien on your property and assets, which can be especially concerning for lenders.

-Thankfully, there are certain actions you can take actions to eliminate your tax issues and move forward with the home of your dreams.
+Thankfully, there are certain actions you can take to eliminate your tax issues and move forward with the home of your dreams.
 Read on to learn more.

 Resolving a Tax Lien

 If you have received an official lien notice from the IRS, you have 10 days to pay the amount in full.
 After that, the lien becomes public record and will appear on your credit report.